iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted142004/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 2 reviews"/>
 </p>

+> I wanted to download to support but seeing the reviews and the lack of actual care in updating this app to be on par with neighboring state apps which are way more helpful...
+I used to use citizen to enable the covid alerts but they removed that feature from the app and decided to try the state app before searching for their tracer app.
+Way more comprehensive information and you don't need some code from the health department that apparently even the health department can't figure out.<br> :date: __2021-02-06 00:19:57__

 > Updates without proper detailed changelogs.<br> :date: __2021-01-27 07:35:20__

 > Was in same building where covid had been and said none.
 Everyone needs to participate or it doesnt work!<br> :date: __2021-01-23 18:37:05__